aau-claaudia/hpc/docs/external-hpc/index.md

 * **The european HPC resources** are made available through EuroHPC.
 To learn more about these facilities and how to gain access - read our page on [EuroHPC resources](/external-hpc/eurohpc-resources/)

-We encourage users to reach out for these resources - especially if they have large or continuous long-stretched resource needs
+We encourage all users to reach out for these resources - especially if they have large or continuous long-stretched resource needs.

+Researchers with less resource-demanding research projects are also welcome to apply for resources.

-Consider applying for ressources on an external HPC facility if:
+**Consider applying for ressources** on an external HPC facility when:

 - You have a concrete research project which requires HPC-ressources.
 - You need more compute time time, than you can acquire in our local platform portfolio.